nlw0/dailypuxo/README.md

 dailypuxo
 =========

 DAILYPUXO is a kind of art project and engineering experiment conducted by Nicolau Werneck in 2013.
 Tons of pictures from the same monument were taken during a whole year, and published on Twitter.
+You can see the pictures on http://nwerneck.sdf.org/dailypuxo .

 This project contains two things.
 First is a twitter and twitpic crawler used to generate a large data file that contains information about all the images.